-With such an interesting history and so much influence from neighboring Asian countries and colonial rulers, you can expect much diversity in Malaysia – from architecture and religion to ethnicity of the country’s people.
+With such an interesting history and so much influence from neighboring Asian countries and colonial rulers, you can expect much diversity – from architecture and religion to ethnicity of the country’s people.
 No wonder, tourism contributes more than 7% to the economy and the country is ranked 9th in all the world for tourist arrivals!
 With your expert local guides on hand, tailor your trip specifically to match your interests.

 People & Language of Malaysia

 The people of Malaysia are a mosaic of Chinese, Indian and native Malay influence.
 The Malays make up the largest ethnic group, and tend to practice both Islamic and Malay traditions, and speak in the native Malay language.
 The Malaysian Chinese make up about 25% of the population, with three main dialects of Chinese languages being spoken: Hokkien, Cantonese and Mandarin speakers.
 The Malaysian Indians – who make up 10%, tend to be descendants of Tamil-speaking South Indians who were brought in under British colonial rule.

 The traditional Malay people speak Bahasa Malaysia, which has its roots in an Austronesian language.
-The indigenous people of Malay, known as the Orang Asli or original people, are found in Peninsular Malaysia and have several different groups with their own language and cultural traditions.
+The indigenous people of Malay, known as the Orang Asli or original people, are found in the Peninsular region and have several different groups with their own language and cultural traditions.
 The largest ethnic groups tend to live in Sabah, including the Kadazan Dusuns, who are typically farmers in hilly regions; Bajaus, a sea-faring community; and the Murut, who also make their living from hunting, fishing and cultivation.

 In Sarawak, you can find major ethnic groups known as Dayaks, the Iban, Bidayuh and Orang Ulu.
 Meanwhile, the Penang people are traditional nomadic people who move around the rainforest.